pranavnayak/quarkus-project7-hibernate-orm-panache-entity/README.md

 # quarkus-project7-hibernate-orm-panache-entity
- A Sample Java Microservice Project built with Quarkus demonstrating  Hibernate ORM PanacheEntity and JPA with PostgreSQL
+ A Sample Java Microservice Project built with Quarkus demonstrating  Hibernate ORM PanacheEntity and JPA with PostgreSQL using the active record pattern.

+To define a Panache entity, simply extend PanacheEntity, annotate it with @Entity and add your columns as public fields.You can put all your JPA column annotations on the public fields.
+If you need a field to not be persisted, use the @Transient annotation on it.

+Add custom queries on your entities inside the entities themselves.
+That way, you and your co-workers can find them easily, and queries are co-located with the object they operate on.
+Adding them as static methods in your entity class is the Panache Active Record way.

 # Docker Postgresql